Modified Cosmic Chaplygin AdS Black Hole: AdS Black Hole with MCCG

-Firs of all in this section we review how the MCCG equation of state grows up.
+First of all, in this section, we review how the MCCG equation of state grows up.
 The MCG equation of state given by \cite{Bena, Debnath},

-where $A$, $B$ and $\alpha$ are constants.
-If one set $A=0$ then GCG produced and by setting $A=0$ together $\alpha=1$ we recover CG equation of state.
-These constant could be fix by observational data.\\ In 2003, P. F. Gonz$\acute{a}$lez-Diaz \cite{Gon} introduced the generalized cosmic Chaplygin gas equation of state.
+where $A$, $B$, and $\alpha$ are constants.
+If one sets $A=0$ then MCG is obtained, and by setting $A=0$ together with $\alpha=1$ one recovers the Chaplying gas equation of state.
+These constant could be fixed by observational data.\\ In 2003, P. F. Gonz$\acute{a}$lez-Diaz \cite{Gon} introduced the generalized cosmic Chaplygin gas equation of state.
 The advantage of this model is stability even if the vacuum fluid satisfies the energy condition of the phantom field.
 The corresponding EoS is given by

 where $C=\frac{B}{1+w}-1$, and $B$ is a constant.
 Also, $-\ell<w\leq0$, where $\ell$ is a positive constant.\\ We are interested to consider more general case.
 The equation of state for modified cosmic Chaplygin gas (MCCG) is given by \cite{Pour},